iambekzod/DrawSketch/client/src/API.md

       - password: (string) the password for the user
       - confirmPassword: (string) repeat of the password
 - response: 422
-    - body: username is already taken, username is not alphanumeric, email is already taken, first name containsnon-letters, lastname contains non-letters, email not correct format, password does not equal to confirm password, and fallback error response
+    - body: username is already taken, username is not alphanumeric, email is already taken, first name contains non-letters, lastname contains non-letters, email not correct format, password does not equal to confirm password, and fallback error response
 - response: 200
     - content-type: `application/json`
     - body: object